fat-forensics/Surrogates-Tutorial/paper/paper.md

-Explainability techniques for data-driven predictive models based on artificial intelligence and machine learning algorithms allow us to better understand the operation of such systems and hold them accountable [@sokol2021explainability].
+Explainability techniques for data-driven predictive models based on artificial intelligence and machine learning algorithms allow us to better understand the operation of such systems and help to hold them accountable [@sokol2021explainability].
-New transparency approaches are therefore developed at breakneck speed to help us peek inside these black boxes and interpret their decisions.
+New transparency approaches are developed at breakneck speed to help us peek inside these black boxes and interpret their decisions.
 Many of these techniques are introduced as monolithic tools, giving the impression of one-size-fits-all and end-to-end algorithms with limited customisability.
-However, such approaches are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
+Nevertheless, such approaches are often composed of multiple interchangeable modules that need to be tuned to the problem at hand to produce meaningful explanations [@sokol2019blimey].
 This paper introduces a collection of hands-on training materials --